wttech/AEM-Rules-for-SonarQube/README.md

 Use of the plugin does not differ much from regular SonarQube analysis.
 However, as rules are often tied to a certain AEM version and its components (Felix, Sling), we've introduced the `aemVersion` analysis property.

 Each rule defines supported AEM version or version range.
 Most of the rules are universal.
-By providing AEM version parameter, you're informing Sonar Runner to use only subset of rules supporting particular AEM version.
+By providing the AEM version parameter, you can instruct the Sonar Runner to only use only a subset of rules applicable to a particular AEM version.
 When the parameter is not provided then a default AEM version is used (currently 6.4)

 ### Running analysis